 Muse and the Marketplace 101: Hone Your Networking Skills Before the Big Conference

-Please bring - if applicable - a one-page copy of your elevator pitch for your book or work-in-progress.
+Please bring - if applicable - a one-page copy of your elevator pitch for your book, your work, etc.

 Previous Students Say